Frequently Asked Questions

 We have delivered these tubs for more than 17 years, to several thousand homes, without any problems.
 Old and new construction, mid-century high rises, really funky construction—we’ve seen it all.
 Once every year or 2 we deliver to someone who has carefully considered how to spread the weight of the tub, where to place it to take advantage of a wall below, or the best placement for the feng shui of their home.
 For the most part, though, no special arrangements are made for the weight of the tub.

 LTN provides a 6 x 8 foot tarp to protect the floor under and around the tub from splashes.
 You are welcome to use a bigger tarp, but this is the maximum size that we can disinfect and fold for transport, and it does the job.
-You should have a bath mat or towels to put on the tarp where the mama will step in and out.
+You should have a bath mat or towels to put on the tarp where the parent will step in and out.

 Unrelated to the tub, you should also consider protecting any rugs or carpets on the path from the tub to the bathroom and bed, especially if the floor coverings are a light color.
 A word of caution—the plastic drop cloths used to cover furniture during painting are dangerously slippery, and should not be used to cover the floor.